lindenb/jvarkit/docs/VcfGnomadSV.md

       When comparing two BND, check that their mate (using the ALT allele) are the same too
       Default: false
-    --disable-annotations, -A
-      do not transfer annotations from GNOMAD to VCF.
-Just a way to filter the VCF using gnomad Frequency data
-      Default: false
     --discordant_svtype
       If not empty, set this FILTER if SVTYPE are discordants
       Default: <empty string>